todvora/gitbook-plugin-image-captions/README.md

 ### Image list

-By the version 0.3.0 image list is available from book variables.
-You need to define variable name:
+As of version `0.3.0`, image list is available from book variables.
+You need to define a variable name:

 ```json
   "pluginsConfig": {